webpack/tapable/README.md

 )
 ```

 Asynchronously applies all registered handlers for `name`.
 The handler functions are called with the current value and a callback function with the signature `(err: Error, nextValue: any) -> void`.
-When called `nextValue` is the current value for the next handler.
+When called, `nextValue` is the current value for the next handler.
 The current value for the first handler is `init`.
 After all handlers are applied, `callback` is called with the last value.
 If any handler passes a value for `err`, the `callback` is called with this error and no more handlers are called.

 ### applyPluginsAsyncSeries